powa-team/powa/docs/powa-archivist/development.rst

     $PROC$ language plpgsql;

 **purge**:
-  This function will be called after every 10 aggregates, and is responsible for purging stale data that should not be kept.
-The function should take the 'powa.retention' global parameter into account to prevent removing data that would still be valid.
+  This function will be called after every 10 aggregates and is responsible for purging stale data that should not be kept.
+The function should take the `powa.retention` global parameter into account to prevent removing data that would still be valid.

   .. code-block:: plpgsql